 - 3x 0.8°/step stepper motors for a more silent operation

 Some pictures of the current build.
 Side-panels are mounted and add quite some stiffness and style to the printer.
 The new printhead looks great and performs as expected.
 It is super quiet now thanks to the Noctua fan.

-As for overall print quality the design lives up to its expectations.
+As for overall print quality, the design lives up to its expectations.
 The layer stacking is perfect, which means no layer shifts etc..
-Thanks to the high quality print bed, three point leveling and print surface there is no need for mesh bed leveling.
-This results in higher print speeds and lower wear (z-axis).
-Also setup time is reduced.
-For leveling I do not use positions directly above the leveling screws, but ones slightly inwards of the print bed.
+I did quite some 18-24h prints and never had an issue.
+Thanks to the high-quality print bed, three-point levelling and print surface there is no need for mesh bed levelling.
+I still do mesh bed levelling it anyways to get a perfect first layer.
+Also, set up time is reduced.
+For levelling I do not use positions directly above the levelling screws, but ones slightly inwards of the print bed.
 My print surface is not perfectly level/flat directly above the screws (+-0.05mm).
-I use the screw in the back (near z-axis) as a reference for leveling all the others.
-The one in the back is fixed and defines my ultimate max Z that I write into my config files.
+I use the screw in the back (near z-axis) as a reference for levelling all the others.
+The one in the back is fixed and defines the ultimate max Z that I write into my config files.